-Historically, we have been targeted at grade 9-12 teachers, but 8th grade and community college teachers have also participated.
-Educators not currently in the classroom but working in other venues such as planetariums or observatories are also encouraged to apply!
+Historically, we have been targeted at grade 9-12 teachers, but 8th grade and community college teachers have also participated, as have non-traditional educators such as museum educators, or amateur astronomers who do a lot of outreach.
+Educators not currently in the classroom but working in other venues such as planetariums or observatories are encouraged to apply!
 Again, please contact us if you have questions.

 The NASA/IPAC Teacher Archive Research Program (NITARP) is the relatively new name of something that has been around since 2004.
 The program used to be known as the Spitzer Research Program for Teachers & Students.
-Participants now are encouraged to use data from any NASA archive, more than just Spitzer Space Telescope data.
+Participants now are encouraged to use data from any NASA archive, not just Spitzer Space Telescope data.

-The NITARP teams use archival data from:
+The NITARP teams use archival data from (see end of this document for links.):

-- Data housed at the the NASA/IPAC Infrared Science Archive (IRSA), such as: - o Spitzer Space Telescope (one of NASA's Great Observatories)
+• Data housed at the NASA/IPAC Infrared Science Archive (IRSA), such as:

+- Spitzer Space Telescope (one of NASA's Great Observatories)

 - Widefield Infrared Survey Explorer (WISE)

 - o Planck

-- Data housed at the NASA/IPAC/NExScI Star and Exoplanet Database (NStED), such as:
+- Data housed at NExScI, and the NASA Exoplanet Archive, such as:

-- Kepler
+- o Kepler

-- o CoRoT
+- CoRoT

 - The NASA/IPAC Extragalactic Database (NED)

 - and/or other NASA astronomy archive holdings.
-(See end for links.)